ttych/lego_cynefin/contents/lego_obvious.md

 ## Challenge

-> In team, sort a stack of lego per color as soon as possible.
+> Sort the bricks into colours, as quickly as possible.

+> Create one heap for all special pieces.

+> Decide in your team which pieces you want to treat as special.

 ----------